elfi-dev/elfi/docs/index.rst

-.. abc4py3 documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
+.. abcpy documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to abc4py3's documentation!
+Welcome to abcpy's documentation!
 ======================================

 Contents: